 Providing researchers with training on cultural competency, implicit bias, and equitable communication to ensure respectful and inclusive interactions with participants.

-The diversity gap in precision medicine research is a structural problem — one that affects the scientific validity of genetic findings and the commercial viability of precision therapies targeting underrepresented populations.
-Progress is being made through both regulatory pressure and targeted research initiatives, but meaningful change will require that diversity is treated as a design requirement from the earliest stages of trial development, not an afterthought addressed at the point of recruitment.
-As the diversity gap in precision research gradually narrows, researchers will gain access to richer and more representative datasets that uncover insights into the genetic foundations of health and disease for diverse populations.
-Genetic variation across populations has measurable consequences for diagnostic accuracy, risk prediction, and treatment efficacy.
-When research cohorts do not reflect that variation, the findings that emerge from them will have limited applicability — both scientifically and commercially — for a globally diverse patient population.
+The diversity gap in precision medicine research is a structural problem that affects the scientific validity of genetic findings and the commercial viability of precision therapies targeting underrepresented populations.
+Regulatory pressure and targeted research initiatives are driving progress, but the gap will not close until diversity is treated as a design requirement from the earliest stages of trial development, not an afterthought addressed at the point of recruitment.